simstr 1.7.3

 struct simstr::expr_stdstr< K, T >

-A type for using std::string and std::string_view as sources in string expressions.
+A type for using std::basic_string and std::basic_string_view as sources in string expressions.
 More...

 struct simstr::expr_replaced< K >